ydLiu-HIT/SKSV/README.md

 Computing genotypes:
   --genotype            Enable to generate genotypes.
   --gt_round GT_ROUND   Maximum round of iteration for alignments searching if perform genotyping.[500]

+Generate allele sequence:
+  --read READ           Raw reads in bgzip fasta/fastq format with index by samtools for extract inserted sequence for insertions.
+  --print_allele_seq    Enable to print inserted and deleted sequence for an insertion and deletion variants.
+If --print_allele_seq was set, --read is needed.

 Advanced:
   --max_cluster_bias_INS MAX_CLUSTER_BIAS_INS
-                        Maximum distance to cluster read together for insertion.[100] --diff_ratio_merging_INS DIFF_RATIO_MERGING_INS
+                        Maximum distance to cluster read together for insertion.[800] --diff_ratio_merging_INS DIFF_RATIO_MERGING_INS
-                        Do not merge breakpoints with basepair identity more than [0.2] for insertion.
+                        Do not merge breakpoints with basepair identity more than [0.9] for insertion.
-  --diff_ratio_filtering_INS DIFF_RATIO_FILTERING_INS
-                        Filter breakpoints with basepair identity less than [0.6] for insertion.
   --max_cluster_bias_DEL MAX_CLUSTER_BIAS_DEL
-                        Maximum distance to cluster read together for deletion.[200] --diff_ratio_merging_DEL DIFF_RATIO_MERGING_DEL
+                        Maximum distance to cluster read together for deletion.[1000] --diff_ratio_merging_DEL DIFF_RATIO_MERGING_DEL
-                        Do not merge breakpoints with basepair identity more than [0.3] for deletion.
+                        Do not merge breakpoints with basepair identity more than [0.5] for deletion.
-  --diff_ratio_filtering_DEL DIFF_RATIO_FILTERING_DEL
-                        Filter breakpoints with basepair identity less than [0.7] for deletion.
   --max_cluster_bias_INV MAX_CLUSTER_BIAS_INV
                         Maximum distance to cluster read together for inversion.[500] --max_cluster_bias_DUP MAX_CLUSTER_BIAS_DUP